The COVID-19 situation in Croatia and what this means for you:

 Here is the Australian Government’s current advice for travel to Croatia.

-With the fast pace of the changes around the world, we have no way to know right now what will be happening in a month or two.
+With the fast pace of the changes around the world, we have no way to know right now what will be happening in a month or two, or next year.

 Thank you for your patience.